Thư viện chuyên khoa

 Single-tooth implant

-In the meantime, your dentist can fit you with a temporary healing prosthesis, such as an overdenture or flipper.
+During this period, your dentist may provide a temporary prosthesis, such as an overdenture or flipper, for functionality and aesthetics.

 Dental implants can be painful, but the level of pain depends on each person's resistance and procedure.
 Here are some important points: